-A 750 Watts power supply unit is fine for a system with 1080 Ti SLI (2-way).
+A 650-750 Watts power supply unit is fine for a system with 1080 Ti SLI (2-way).
 To run a computer with GeForce GTX 1080 Ti SLI in it, it will need a powerful motherboard that needs more power than usual motherboards.
-So 750 Watts serves the best for 1080 Ti SLI Power Requirements.

 We are going to concentrate more on 2-way 1080 Ti SLI in this article as it is the most usual one.
-To save your time: 1050W PSU for 3-way 1080 Ti SLI and 1300W PSU for 4-way 1080 Ti SLI are suggested.
-Nvidia GeForce GTX 1080 Ti supports up to 4 way SLI.
+For your information, 1050W PSU for 3-way 1080 Ti SLI and 1300W PSU for 4-way 1080 Ti SLI are suggested.
+Nvidia GeForce GTX 1080 Ti supports up to 4-way SLI.
 However, 1080 Ti SLI 3 or 4-way are not usually seen.

 2-way 1080 Ti SLI Power Requirements